exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - 1-byte, the length of stored data
 - `EXONUM` at the ASCII-code (`0x45 0x58 0x4f 0x4e 0x55 0x4d`)
 - a 1-byte version of the current data output, currently is `1`.
-- a 1-byte type of payload: 0 if only blockchain state is included, 1 if both chunks are used
+- a 1-byte type of payload: 0 if only anchored hash is included, 1 if both chunks are used
-- 40 bytes of blockchain-state data chunk
+- 40 bytes of anchored hash data chunk
 - (optional) 32 bytes of a recovering data chunk

 All integer chunk parts are little-endian, as per the general guidelines